 Rural trans people are 2x less likely to have health insurance compared to rural cis people, and rural BIPOC trans people are 3x less likely to have insurance.
 One in three rural trans POC do not have health insurance.
 For the rural trans people who do have insurance, about a quarter are denied insurance coverage for HRT.

-At FOLX, we bypass insurance so that we get our members the care they need without the hassle and extra cost associated with their bureaucratic mess.
+At FOLX, we offer both insurance and cash pay options so that we get our members the care they need even if they don't have insurance.
 The cost of our HRT subscriptions are lower than any other telehealth provider and include most commonly used hormones, labs, and all visits.
 Of course, the cost is still inaccessible for many, which is why we’ve teamed up with Trans Lifeline to create an HRT Care Fund to offer as many microgrants as we are able to cover the cost of care.

 We recognize that there is still a lot of work to be done to provide accessible, queer & trans competent care for people everywhere.
 The more options there are, the more our community thrives.
 We hope to be one of many in which queer and trans people are seen, supported, and empowered.